Mental health ecosystem

 - Equitable access – We work with experts to better understand the experience socially disadvantaged populations have of mental health care and aim to ensure broad access to COMP360 if regulatory approval is obtained.

-- Health systems strengthening – We work with health systems providers and innovators to accelerate research for mental health, through our own and independent research programmes, and to prepare the effective delivery of COMP360 psilocybin therapy at scale.
+- Health systems strengthening – We work with health systems providers and innovators to accelerate research for mental health, through our own and independent research programmes, and to prepare the effective delivery of COMP360 psilocybin treatment at scale.

 Affordability and reimbursement strategy

-Our aspiration is to ensure that COMP360 psilocybin therapy, if approved, is made accessible to as many patients who might benefit as possible.
+Our aspiration is to ensure that COMP360 psilocybin treatment, if approved, is made accessible to as many patients who might benefit as possible.
 We therefore collaborate with payers, regulatory agencies, and government bodies to work toward the approval and reimbursement of therapies that are safe, effective, and that provide a therapeutic and economic benefit over existing treatments.